BrainAxe/Employee_Management_System/README.md

-Database
-Database project with oracle and java
+*Database project with oracle and java*